martinvonz/jj/docs/git-compatibility.md

 * In co-located repos with a very large number of branches or other refs, `jj` commands can get noticeably slower because of the automatic `jj git import` executed on each command.
-This can be mitigated by occasionally running `git pack-refs --all` to speed up the import.
+This can be mitigated by occasionally running `jj util gc` to speed up the import (that command includes packing the Git refs).

 * Git tools will have trouble with revisions that contain conflicted files.
 While `jj` renders these files with conflict markers in the working copy, they are